 a live performance about sugar, addiction, absence and maternal love

-While I am frying ‘pastéis’ and sniffing lines of different types sugar, the audience joins an intimate dialogue in a kitchen exchanging stories about junk food, sugar, sex, addictions, absences and maternal love.
+While I cook and sniff lines of sugar, the audience joins an intimate dialogue in a kitchen exchanging stories about junk food, sugar, sex, addictions, absences and maternal love.

 I developed the live performance The most amazing stories of a daughter in order to discuss the relation between the affection and sugar.
 The social and parental relation and also the domination throughout food and sugar in a question of feelings which is also related with capitalism.

 In this piece I look into the last time I talked with her while she was cooking ‘brigadeiro’, a traditional Brazilian sweet for my 9th birthday party.

 * This project receives funding (authorized) from the Projektförderung of the Academy of Fine Arts Vienna

 2018 ; Gallerie 23, Gießen, Germany.
 For Theatermaschine.
 With Yunus Ersoy.

 2017: Atelierhaus der Akademie der Bildende Künste Vienna, Vienna, Austria